ppywmjr/mike-james-rust-personal-site/README.md

 ## Getting Started

-First fecth the dependencies:
+First, in a terminal or console, fetch the dependencies with the command:

 ```bash
 npm ci
 ```

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev